Sony WH-1000XM6 Review: The New King of Noise Cancelling Headphones?

 • Passive mode support via detachable 1.2m cable

 Vocals and instruments sound forward and rich.
 The XM6 midrange retains a natural tone while offering strong layering and separation, especially in complex mixes.
-This is the area most impacted by the sound modes—background and cinema modes reshape the mids to suit their environments, yet the XM6 consistently delivers clarity.
+This is the area most impacted by the sound modes; background and cinema modes reshape the mids to suit their environments, yet the XM6 consistently delivers clarity.
+I liked how the midrange was able to sound fairly natural but still entertaining.
+You could easily distinguish the textures and timbres of instruments, and they were placed accurately around you in the wide stereo field.
+Even in busier tracks, the depth of the XM6 comes out and allows you to become fully immersed in your music.

 Treble performance is crisp, open, and detailed.
-The highs on the XM6 sparkle without becoming harsh, and the headphones do an excellent job maintaining vertical soundstage clarity—notes decay naturally without early roll-off, even at higher volumes.
+The highs on the XM6 sparkle without becoming harsh, and the headphones do an excellent job maintaining vertical soundstage clarity.
+Notes decay naturally without early roll-off, even at higher volumes.
+The treble range shows off all the space this headphone can provide, especially, in the different sound modes.
+Having an open treble response is great for making the entire signature less fatiguing and more realistic.
+The brightness from the treble balances the bass very well, making sure the powerful bass doesn't drown out all the other detail you get from the midrange and treble.

-If you already own the WH-1000XM5, the XM6 brings enough meaningful enhancements to justify an upgrade—better noise canceling, spatial sound modes, a more comfortable fit, and a cleaner, more neutral tuning.
-However, if your priority is ultra-lightweight portability and heavier bass tuning, the XM5 may still suit your needs.
+If you already own the WH-1000XM5, the XM6 brings enough meaningful enhancements to justify an upgrade.
+You get better noise canceling with the additional microphones, as well as clearer phone calls.
+The spatial sound modes offer more immersive and entertaining ways to listen, and the neutral tuning makes the XM6 a more versatile choice than its predecessor.
+The already comfortable fit is improved with the lightness of the headband, and the clean aesthetic is kept the same.
+The XM6 offers clear upgrades that make the $60 uptick in price well worth your time.
+However, if your priority is ultra-lightweight portability, heavier bass tuning, and the budget is strict, the XM5 may still suit your needs.
 You can read a more in-depth comparison review here

 The Sony WH-1000XM6 continues Sony’s reign at the top of the wireless noise-canceling headphone market.
 With a refined sound signature, adaptive listening modes, and top-tier ANC performance, this headphone balances performance and comfort in a sleek, modern package.
 Whether you’re working, traveling, or just vibing to your favorite playlist, the XM6 delivers one of the most versatile listening experiences money can buy.